Thursday, June 11, 2026

 As an extension of the above, the fandom in it's current state is inactive and doesn't have anything going on.
 Rallying together against a perceived outside threat is probably the most excitement these people get out of their lives.

-- Believing someone is desperate to steal their characters reinforces in their imaginations that their OCs are indeed the best thing since sliced bread.
+- Believing someone is desperate to steal their characters reinforces in their imaginations their OCs are indeed the best thing since sliced bread.
 Doesn't matter that said OCs are so banal/or off-putting that I (or a number of other fans still hanging around who aren't in the orbit of those people, apparently) have zero interest in using them.
 The characters I'm "stealing" have a lot more potential/or actual interesting stuff going on with them.

-So these accusations of theft (especially public ones) aren't done with genuine concern in mind for the person who's supposedly being stolen from.
+So these accusations of theft (especially public ones) aren't done with any genuine concern in mind for the person who's supposedly being stolen from.
 They're done just because these fans enjoy dogpiling other people and bossing them around.

 - So most of the villains we see here in the prologue belong to George Aguirre, with the exception of Dread and Death, who are EW's.
 He either knew Aguirre or was friends with people who knew him.
-Aguirre's site was already gone when I entered the fandom.
+Aguirre's site was already long gone when I entered the fandom.
 The the only thing EW and I know about most of these characters was their species, and in the case of one particular OC, his appearance.
 So we "AU-ified" these guys for usage in our own stories because we think they're interesting.

 "You should've asked George's permission!"
 Most of the people who left the fandom do not want to be bothered about it (see: Greywolf Lupous).
 Once again, believe me when I say I speak from personal experience.
 I don't know where they are now.
-I cannot pull an email address out of my butt, or from thin air.
+I cannot pull an email address out of my butt or from thin air.
 In fact, I think the people who scream about character theft are fully aware of all this.
 They just don't care because they treat it as ammo they can use against you.

 "Haha, since you can't contact them, that means you can't ask them, so you shouldn't be using their OCs in the first place!"